bristol-su/portal-code-style/README.md

-# portal-code-style
+# Portal Code Style
-Code styles for the Bristol SU Portal
+> Bring your coding style in line with the Bristol SU Portal Guidelines

+## Installation